energywebfoundation/ocn-registry/README.md

 Note that the registry listing must be done by the OCPI party before an OCN Node accepts their credentials registration, so that the OCN Node can ensure the party has correctly linked themselves to that node in the registry.

-### App Providers and Users
+### Service Providers and Users

-An OCN App is an OCPI party that requires additional permissions from their customers.
-We make this distinction from other "Apps" that might only require customers to send OCPI messages (including custom OCPI modules) directly.
+An OCN Service is an OCPI party that requires additional permissions from their customers.
+We make this distinction from other "Services" that might only require customers to send OCPI messages (including custom OCPI modules) directly.
-Such permissions could include the forwarding of session or charge detail record data, for example in a payment app.
-Once a customer/user has agreed to the App's permissions, the OCN Node tied to the customer will automate any such required permissions, lessening the cost of integration with an App.
+Such permissions could include the forwarding of session or charge detail record data, for example in a payment service.
+Once a customer/user has agreed to the Service's permissions, the OCN Node tied to the customer will automate any such required permissions, lessening the cost of integration with a service.

-OCN Apps are first and foremost OCPI parties - they must be listed in the Registry smart contract.
-To be granted the aforementioned permissions, such a party must then list their app and the permissions required in a separate smart contract, entitled "Permissions".
+OCN Services are first and foremost OCPI parties - they must be listed in the Registry smart contract.
+To be granted the aforementioned permissions, such a party must then list their service and the permissions required in a separate smart contract, entitled "Permissions".
 Thereafter, a user can make their agreement explicit in the same smart contract.